What about phishing/spam in Init7’s name, such as prize draws and so on?

 Example of a URL:

 The information about the ISP – Init7, for example – will be used to address the visitor in the ISP’s name.
-If you are taken to these phishing pages via another provider (such as Sunrise or Salt), the design and wording will be adapted.
+If you are taken to these phishing pages via another provider (such as Sunrise or Salt), the design and wording may change to match their branding.